krpetrich/Movie-Data-NLTK-Analysis/README.md

 # Movie-Data-NLTK-Analysis
-Code developed for a final project in Master's level Introductory Python class.
+Code developed for a final project in Master's level introductory Python class.

 Program has two movie datasets in varying structures.